hydro-project/rust-container-howto/README.md

 docker build -f dockerfiles/Dockerfile.simple -t my-project:simple .
 ```

 This command uses `dockerfiles/Dockerfile.simple` as the Dockerfile that will guide the build process, and will call the resulting image `my-project` and tag it with the `simple` tag.
 If you didn't specify a tag here (by using `-t my-project` instead of `-t my-project:simple`), Docker would tag the resulting image with the `latest` tag.
+We're using `.` (the current working directory) as Docker's build context.

 Once the build completes, run: